ericbwebdev86/my-outdoor-space/README.md

 # My Outdoor Space

-The aim of this project was to work as a team and create a MERN stack single-page application that works with real-world data to solve a real-world challenge, with a focus on data and user demand
+This is a MERN stack forum site for outdoor enthusiasts to share their love of the outdoors.

 ## Table of Contents
 [Technologies Used](#technologies-used) <br>